Sirosky/AniTag/README.md

 - Integration with AniDB API
 - Generate thumbnails for each library entry using FFMPEG
 - A nice user interface that isn't built on Windows UI API
+- Launch episodes for playback through your default media player
 - And of course, tag and manage the tags of each library entry

 ## Some Pics!